datacamp-content/courses-introduction-to-shell/chapter4.md

 One set specifies what the owner of that file or directory can do;
 the second specifies what people in the owner's group can do, and the third specifies what everyone else is allowed to do.
-To see something's permissions, use `ls` with the `-l` flag (meaning "long form").
-This option also displays how big things are (in bytes) and when they were last modified.
 For example,
 `ls -l` in the `seasonal` directory displays something like: